onelei/ExcelToXML/README.md

 3=> Run the setup.exe
 4=> Open a Excel file, you will find the excel like this
 ![](https://github.com/onelei/ExcelToXML/blob/master/ImgCache/testExcel.png)
-5=> Click the "ExcelToXML" button, the XML file will create in the excel direction
+5=> Click the "ExcelToXML" button, the XML file will be created in the excel directory.
 ![](https://github.com/onelei/ExcelToXML/blob/master/ImgCache/testXml.png)